sapient007/gcp-demo1/README.md

 ### Kubeflow training and hypertuning

 Training and hypertuning can be run in Kubeflow.
 A [Kubeflow TFJob](https://www.kubeflow.org/docs/components/training/tftraining/) configuration for training and an [Experiment](https://www.kubeflow.org/docs/components/hyperparameter-tuning/hyperparameter/) configuration for hypertuning are provided in [`kubeflow/`](kubeflow/).
+Instructions for training and hybertuning are in the [Kubeflow's directory](kubeflow/README.md).